Vibrational response functions for multidimensional electronic spectroscopy in non-adiabatic models: Main results

 The fact that the two-level systems are identical implies that the vibrational modes are characterized by the same frequency and undergo the same displacement $z_e$ in passing from the ground state $|g\rangle$ to the excited state $|e\rangle$.
 This leads to a simplification of the propagator and of the resulting response function, which can be written formally as in the single-mode case, apart from the replacement of $h_M ({\bf z})$ with $h_M' ({\bf z}) = - M z_{e}^2 $ and of the function $\chi$ with

 where $w=(p-1)M-(p-1)(p-2)/2$.

+{ In the presence of dephasing and decoherence, the response function decays exponentially as a function of time.
+Such decay is described by the prefactor $F_B(T_1)=F_A(T_1)$.}

-In order to test the approach, we compare the response function obtained with the present approach with one computed with a completely independent method.
+\paragraph{ Verification against numerical results.} In order to test the approach, we compare the response function obtained with the present approach with one computed with a completely independent method.
 This consists in diagonalizing $H$ and propagating the initial state $|1;0\rangle$ by expanding it in the basis of the Hamiltonian eigenstates.
 As shown in Fig. \ref{fig:3}, the results of the perturbative approach (symbols) converge to the nonperturbative results (solid line) for increasing number of terms in the expansion.
 Terms of increasing order are clearly required for increasing time $t$.
-In this particular case, a good agreement for $t \eta > 1$ requires the inclusion of terms up to 6-th order in the nonadiabatic coupling $V$.
+In this particular case, a good agreement for $t |\eta| > 1$ requires the inclusion of terms up to 6-th order in the non-adiabatic coupling $V$. { In general, from the expression of the functions $A_j(t)$ (see Appendix \ref{app:lof}) it follows that the expansion should converge for small values of $|\eta/\bar{\omega}_{12}|$ and of $t|\eta|$ ($\hbar\equiv 1$).}